The Warriors Application and Selection Process

 After submitting an application, what comes next?

 General Expedition Applications close on January 31st, 2018.
 Between January and April, new Warriors Expeditions will be added to the application for veterans to apply to.
-Our application process is a multi-month process and is dependant upon the expedition an applicant has shown interest in.
+Our application process is a multi-month process and is dependent upon the expedition an applicant has shown interest in.
 The selection process begins generally around 4 to 6 months prior to each expedition date seen on the application.
 Applicants who applied for general expeditions between November 1st and January 31st, can expect to receive information regarding their application between February 1st and March 31st.

 Once an application window closes and an applicant has submitted their application, the Warriors Service Coordinator reads all submitted applications.
 All applications are scored based on a rubric that highlights an applicant’s need for the Warriors program, a positive attitude concerning the experience, and a willingness to overcome physical challenges.